 Risk Factors: Risk factors include older age, participation in contact sports (such as football, soccer, and rugby), and major trauma to the neck.
 Also, some people are born with anatomy that is naturally at higher risk for cervical stenosis than others.

 History and Symptoms.
 Symptoms often include pain in the neck and/or shoulders, weakness in the arms and/or legs, and numbness/tingling in the arms and/or legs.
 As the condition worsens, people can develop issues with balance and walking.
 They can also start having trouble holding objects and doing tasks with their hands and eventually may experience trouble with their bladder and/or bowels.

-Physical Exam: Physicians check range of motion in the patient’s neck, reflexes, and muscle strength in the neck, arms, and legs.
+Physical Exam: Physicians check range of motion in the neck, reflexes, and muscle strength in the neck, arms, and legs.
 Patients will also be asked to walk, so the physician can check their balance and better understand their condition.
 There are some other special maneuvers that may be performed by the physician based on findings from the other parts of the exam.

 Diagnostic Process: Based on the history and physical exam, the physician may recommend imaging tests of the neck and/or back.
 These can include X-rays, MRIs, or CT scans in order to see whether there really is pinching of the spinal cord, and if so, what may be the cause.